Prith Banerjee: Senior Client Partner at Korn Ferry

-As of June 15, 2017, Prith Banerjee became a Senior Client Partner at Korn Ferry.
+During June 15, 2017, to September 30, 2018, Prith Banerjee was a Senior Client Partner at Korn Ferry.
 In this role he is responsible for IoT and Digital Transformation Advisory Services within the Global Industrial Practice.

+CTO at Ansys

+As of October 1, 2018, Prith Banerjee became a Chief Technology Officer at Ansys.
+In this role he is responsible for driving the long-term technology strategy of the company in areas such as high-performance computing, AI/machine learning, cloud and platforms, and digital engineering.

 Awards and honors

 He is a Fellow of the Association for Computing Machinery (2000), the Institute of Electrical and Electronics Engineers (1995) and the American Association for the Advancement of Science (2005).

 In 1996, he received the Frederick Emmons Terman Award from the American Society for Engineering Education.
 In 2000, the IEEE Computer Society honored him with the Taylor L. Booth Education Award.

 Previous awards include: the University Scholar award from the University of Illinois (1993), the Senior Xerox Research Award (1992), the Presidential Young Investigator Award from the National Science Foundation (1987), the IBM Young Faculty Development Award (1986), and the President of India Gold Medal from the IIT, Kharagpur (1981).